sodrooome/maritest/docs/index.rst

 Summary
 -------

-**Maritest** is an API testing framework that the purpose's solely to simplifying assertion when doing testing in API layer, it's an easy and convenient way to go iterative testing while keep up the fast-paced development and be able to maintain all testing modules / scenarios without breaking change
+**Maritest** is an API testing library that the purpose's solely to simplifying assertion when doing testing in API layer, it's an easy and convenient way to go iterative testing while keep up the fast-paced development and be able to maintain all testing modules / scenarios without breaking change

 Features
 --------